DBA-MdAnasMiah/Database-Administration-SQL/Auditing-compliance/Capture_who_logged_in.md

 > - This will only allow is to capture login <br>
 > - ADD (SUCCESSFUL_LOGIN_GROUP) capture the successful logins list <br>
 > - ADD (FAILED_LOGIN_GROUP) capture those login who attempted to get in but failed.<br>
-> - ADD (LOGOUT_GROUP) , capture logout logins
+> - ADD (LOGOUT_GROUP) , captures logout events
-> - WITH (STATE = OFF), this just turn of the specification off before we can enable the audit.
+> - WITH (STATE = OFF), this just turns of the specification off before we can enable the audit.